-Zappeion Hall is one of the most significant buildings in Athens, a historical heritage to the Greek civilization.
+Zappeion Mansion is one of the most significant buildings in Athens, a historical heritage of the Greek civilization.
 Its construction was funded by national benefactor Evangelis Zappas and it was completed in 1888.

-The building had been initially designed by François Boulanger, whereas in 1869 Greek architect Anastasios Theofilas was called upon to change the Hall’s design.
-After some delays, the Hall’s cornerstone was laid on 20th January 1874.
+The building had been initially designed by François Boulanger, whereas in 1869 Greek architect Anastasios Theofilas was called upon to change its design.
+After some delays, Zappeion’s cornerstone was laid on 20th January 1874.
 In the late 1880s Konstantinos Zappas (cousin of E. Zappas) assigned architect Theophil Hansen to create a new design.
-The building was eventually inaugurated with all due pomp on 20th October1888.
+The building was eventually inaugurated with all due pomp on 20th October 1888.

-Zappeion Hall was the first building ever to be constructed globally in order to serve needs of the Olympic Games.
+Zappeion was the first building ever to be constructed globally in order to serve needs of the Olympic Games.
 It was used as the main Fencing Hall during the first modern Olympics in 1896 and a decade later as the Olympic Village for the 1906 Olympic Games.
-During the 2004 Athens Olympic Games the Zappeion was used as the Olympic Media Center.
+During the 2004 Athens Olympic Games it was used as the Olympic Media Center.